matejhozlar/createrington-nodejs-backend/README.md

 The backend exposes a simple HTTP API that the mod can call for authentication and currency‑related actions.
 It is designed to be easy to deploy and integrate: clone the repository, configure the environment variables, run the server and the mod will be able to communicate with it immediately.

+This project serves as a backend template for [Createrington Currency Mod](https://github.com/matejhozlar/createrington-currency)

 ---

 ## Table of contents